2. Consider a creditworthy cosigner

-If you can’t qualify for a loan on your own, ask a credit-worthy person in your life to apply for a loan with you as a cosigner—someone who signs for the loan with you.
-A cosigner with a strong employment history and good credit may be able to help overcome your limited or negative credit history and so that together you qualify for the loan.
+If you were denied a student loan on your own, ask a creditworthy person in your life to apply for a loan with you as a cosigner—someone who signs for the loan with you.
+A cosigner with good credit may be able to help overcome your limited or negative credit history so that together you qualify for the loan.

 Many students ask their parents, but if that’s not an option, you can also ask a guardian or relative to be your cosigner.
 In my case, my aunt cosigned the student loan that allowed me to attend college.
-Just make sure to have an open and honest discussion with your potential cosigner to ensure you’re making a responsible decision.
+Just make sure to have an open and honest discussion with your potential cosigner about responsibilities to make sure you’re making a responsible decision.

 There’s also another option for parents or creditworthy individuals that want and are able to help.
-If they want to take responsibility for paying for part of your education, they can take out a student loan in their name, often called a parent loan.
+If they want to take responsibility for paying for part of your education, they can take out a loan in their name.

 Reach out to one of the three national credit bureaus (Experian, Equifax, and TransUnion) to view your credit report.
 You can check your credit for free with each of these bureaus once a year to get a better understanding about what is impacting your score.
 By keeping an eye on your credit and starting with simple steps like making on-time payments and paying off your balances, you’ll build your credit health in no time.